Merriam-Webster defines compost as “a mixture that consists largely of decayed organic matter and is used for fertilizing and conditioning land.”

 The compost pile also requires moisture and oxygen.
 Sound familiar?
 Moisture may never be an issue if nature provides enough rain; however, you may have to add some water if your pile is becoming too dry.

 An easy way to ensure that an adequate amount of oxygen is getting to your tiny organisms is to routinely turn the pile with a shovel.
 Too much oxygen can be detrimental to the process so make sure you don’t turn the pile too frequently.

 If these steps are done well, the temperature of the pile will increase which is central to composting success.
 According to composting basics outlined by the EPA, “certain temperatures promote rapid composting and destroy pathogens and weed seeds.”
 Temperature is an important factor to consider when troubleshooting your pile, but it will not be an issue if the other steps are performed effectively.

 By now, your composted pile and yard should be best of friends.
 By partaking in composting, you reduce the amount of food scraps that would have been sent to a landfill otherwise thus having a positive effect on the environment.

 In addition, your mature compost can be used in your yard – enriching your soil without the use of chemical fertilizers.
 This outcome has a dual benefit since you will save money not having to buy fertilizer, and the chemicals of the fertilizer will not be entering the environment adding to pollution.

 These basic facts are all that is needed to get started on your composting adventure.
-To further increase your knowledge about the science of composting, feel free to check out the EPA’s compost site which provides a more thorough overview.
+To further increase your knowledge about the science of composting, check out the EPA’s composting site, which provides a more thorough overview.
 Happy composting!